How Allianz 222® Annuity works

 After the first contract year, up to 10% of the contract's premium paid, minus withdrawals, can be withdrawn each contract year without incurring surrender charges or market value adjustment (MVA) or penalties as long as the money is withdrawn after the contract anniversary following the most recent premium payment; maximum is cash surrender value.

 10-year surrender period (10%, 10%, 10%, 8.75%, 7.50%, 6.25%, 5.00%, 3.75%, 2.50%, 1.25%, 0%); beginning in contract year 4, the surrender charge decreases 1.25% on each contract anniversary.
 At the beginning of the 11th contract year, the surrender charge will be zero.
 The surrender charge and surrender charge period apply to the accumulation value, which does not include the premium bonus or the interest bonus.
 These surrender charges may vary by state.

 When you are ready to begin income withdrawals (anytime after 10 contract years), you can access your protected income value in the form of payments that last as long as you live.
 The initial annual maximum amount is a percentage of your protected income value and is based on your age when payments begin.
 You can choose to take lifetime income withdrawals beginning at age 60.

 After your lifetime withdrawals begin, your income payments will have the opportunity to increase following each year your contract earns interest, including the 50% interest bonus.
 Also, as long as you don’t take other withdrawals, your payment is guaranteed to never decrease.

-And if you should later be confined to a nursing home, hospital, or assisted living facility, you can receive up to double your annual maximum income withdrawal with the Allianz Income Multiplier Benefit rider.
+And if you should later be confined to an eligible nursing home, hospital, or assisted living facility, you can receive up to double your annual maximum income withdrawal with the Allianz Income Multiplier Benefit rider.